ameseee/kwk-curriculum-site/web-app/lessons/js-forms/index.md

 Take some time to put together everything we've learned today and complete the practice below.

 <div class="practice">
-  <h2>Practice: DOM Manipulation</h2>
+  <h2>Practice: Forms</h2>
-  <p>You can create a folder on your Desktop, or a CodePen.
-Don't forget to load jQuery into your project!</p>
+  <p>Create a new CodePen.
+Don't forget to load jQuery into the pen!</p>
-  <p>Build a small site that has one input field for the user to type their name and a button to submit.
-When the user clicks the button, they should see a message with their name appear on the screen.</p>
+  <p><strong>Mild Challenge:</strong> Build a small site that has two input fields and a button to submit.
+You can choose what type of information the user needs to provide!
+Just make sure that the user gets clear directions on what they should enter.
+When the user clicks the button, they should see a message that includes both pieces of information that they provided appear on the screen.</p>
+  <p><strong>Medium Challenge:</strong> Build a small site that has two input fields and a button to submit.
+The user should see directions instructing them to create a new password, then type that same password in the second input field.
+When they click the button, they should get one of two messages: "Oops!
+Those don't match." or "Great password!
+It's been reset." based on if the two inputs match each other.</p>
+  <p><strong>Spicy Challenge:</strong> You can add this on to either the Mild or Medium Challenge.
+If the user didn't complete one of the input fields, don't let them click the button.
+You'll need to look into the HTML attribute <code class="try-it-code">disabled</code> and a conditional! </p>
+  spicy: check that two passwords match.
 </div>